ropg/heltec_esp32_lora_v3/README.md

 ## Quick Reference

 Here's a list of everything previous.
 Everything is clickable for more information.
-Remember these defines only work if they occur before `#include <heltec.h>`
+Remember these defines only work if they occur before `#include <heltec_unofficial.h>`

 <table>
 <tr><th align="left">